mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/python-tracker/Python-Tracker.md

 The `AsyncEmitter` class works just like the Emitter class.
 It has one advantage, though: HTTP(S) requests are sent asynchronously, so the Tracker won't be blocked while the Emitter waits for a response.
 For this reason, the AsyncEmitter is recommended over the base `Emitter` class.

-The AsyncEmitter uses a fixed-size thread pool to perform network I/O. By default this pool contains only one thread, but you can configure the number of threads in the constructor using the `thread_count` argument.
+The AsyncEmitter uses a fixed-size thread pool to perform network I/O. By default, this pool contains only one thread, but you can configure the number of threads in the constructor using the `thread_count` argument.

 <a name="celery-emitter" />